Introduction to Ambush Marketing Examples

 All writings on ambush marketing Examples inevitably refer to the infamous Bavaria campaign in the World Cup Soccer held in Johannesburg.
 The Dutch brewery Bavaria engaged36 women clad in orange dresses at the football venue as a promotional campaign although they had not paid a penny for it.
 Two women associated with the campaign were arrested and South African police said that view ambush marketing Examples as a serious crime urging people not to indulge in it.

 The Bavaria campaign took place when the official beer sponsors were the Anheuser Busch Budweiser who had paid to organizers to get the title.
-It was reported that Bavaria has the previous history of indulging in such alleged illegal activity as in the 2006 World Cup in Germany, Fifa had directed scores of Dutchmen to remove orange lederhosen bearing the name Bavaria.
+It was reported that Bavaria has a previous history of indulging in such alleged illegal activity as in the 2006 World Cup in Germany, Fifa had directed scores of Dutchmen to remove orange lederhosen bearing the name Bavaria.
 Strangely enough, the South African police had taken action against the people involved but not against the company itself, according to some observers.